zafrem/obsidian-lock-n-find/README.md

 - **Lock duration**: Set how long content remains locked
 - **Search scope**: Configure which parts of your vault are searched

+## Network Access Disclosure

+This plugin includes **optional** features that may fetch resources from the internet.
+These features are **disabled by default** and only activate when explicitly configured by the user:

+- **Import patterns from URL**: Allows downloading PII detection patterns from remote JSON files
+- **Sync with GitHub Gist**: Enables synchronization of patterns with GitHub Gists
+- **Auto-update patterns**: Periodically updates patterns from a configured URL

+All network requests are made using Obsidian's built-in `requestUrl` API.
+The plugin does **not** transmit any of your vault content or personal data to external servers.
+Network features are only used to download pattern definitions to enhance PII detection capabilities.

 ## Troubleshooting

 ### Common Issues